jayshree-pillai/rag_demo/README.md

 - `hierarchical_chunking()`
 - `table_chunks()`

-The production CAR platform relies on richer document extraction, but these functions provide interview-friendly representations of the major chunking strategies.
+The production --Narrative-- platform relies on richer document extraction, but these functions provide interview-friendly representations of the major chunking strategies.

 ---